 Update May 2020: Xolo recently increased the prices for Xolo Leap for new customers, but it does now include the bank account (powered by Wirecard Bank), so probably all in all just a slight increase (if you take into account what your bank may be charging you monthly) which starts with Xolo’s basic plan at ~119 EUR (per month incl. taxes), which includes:

 - company creation – you basically just sign the documents they send

 - business address and agent (incl. mail forwarding)

-- once a month you get a reminder and upload invoices (only wish here is that they would have a unique email address to send invoices to)
+- accounting: once a month you get a reminder and upload invoices and they now have an email address you can send invoices too as well!

-When I registered for Xolo there was only one type of product which is now called Xolo Leap (refers to their previous name LeapIN) where you pay a fixed monthly fee (around 95 EUR incl. tax) for their services.
-However they recently introduced Xolo Go where you pay 5% of outgoing transactions (i.e. salary, expenses etc).
-This second option is more like a marketplace – you actually don’t own a company if you choose Go, but I think it’s a good option if you’re starting out.
-This is a great option to start, especially if you’re not expecting to pay yourself for the first months.
+They also introduced Xolo Go a while ago where you offer and invoice your B2B services through them and pay 5% of outgoing transactions (i.e. salary, expenses etc).
+This second option is more like a marketplace – you don’t actually own a company if you choose Go, but I think it’s a good option if you’re starting out.
+Especially if you’re not expecting to pay yourself for the first months.
 Xolo Support has confirmed you can change from Go to Leap, but you will have to go through the official business establishment process.

 Would I do anything different now?
 Probably I would look at Xolo Go in detail now, but I wouldn’t choose a different provider.
 Xolo reminds me about once a month to upload invoices, has had terrific and fast support even for tough questions and I’m very pleased.